 The chelated calcium products we sell enable normal functions within the body and don’t have any drug-like effect forcing the body to do something unnatural.
 If the animal isn’t calcium or chelated calcium deficient then these supplements have no effect at all.

 The FEI database does however throw up 8 hits for calcium and they are all drugs called calcium blockers or calcium channel blockers.
 Interestingly one of the better known calcium channel blockers is magnesium – which is probably why injectable magnesium is on the FEI list described as a sedative.
 I’m not suggesting that oral magnesium supplements are prohibited because, though rare, magnesium deficiency is a possibility.
 But it is food for thought that maybe in the future the FEI will consider thresholds in the blood that are unacceptable.
-Our research suggests this would be possible.
+Indeed the USEF is working on exactly this issue:

 Having mentioned some amino acids as probably prohibited there are others that appear totally FEI legal.
 Again these nutrients enable normal function but don’t force any mal-function.
 The two that come to mind in this category are Tyrosine and Tryptophan.
 Both can become deficient causing difficult behaviour.
 In those circumstances they help horses to remain sane (but not sedated).
 Again, if the horse isn’t deficient there are no side effects at the application rates used in calmers.